Azure/Azure-Network-Security/Lab Templates/Lab Template - NetSec Demo Lab/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Network-Security%2Fmaster%2FLab%2520Templates%2FLab%2520Template%2520-%2520%2520NetSec%2520Demo%2520lab%2FAzNetSecdeploy.json)

-This ARM deployment includes everything needed to test Azure Network Security components with the new Azure Firewall Premium.
-If you are looking to test out a migration, please use the old lab.
+This ARM deployment includes everything needed to test Azure Network Security components including the new Azure Firewall Premium.
+If you are looking to test out a migration, please use the [old lab](https://github.com/Azure/Azure-Network-Security/tree/master/Lab%20Templates/Lab%20Template%20-%20NetSec%20Demo%20Lab-Standard) with Azure firewall standard.

 ## Step-by-step documentation:
 If you'd like more detailed step-by-step instructions on how to deploy this lab, visit our Tech Community blog post https://aka.ms/labdeploy-techcommunity.

 ## PowerShell Deployment Example:

-Please use this location as a reference how this powershell commandlet works: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-powershell#deploy-remote-template
+Please use this location as a reference on how this powershell commandlet works: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-powershell#deploy-remote-template

 There are 6 parameters with defaults
 * DefaultUserName